 The importance of mutuality manifests in the passion of indigenous humans to offer gifts.
-The central role of the gift shows in many small things, like the rituals of gratitude through which indigenous people show that they have received as gifts what they need for a living, and that they take responsibility for not wasting it.
-In some communities, meat is distributed such that the successful hunter gives all his prey away and then is gifted back just the amount he needs for himself.
-The central point of such an "economy of the gift" is that private property does not play a role in it.
+The central role of the gift shows up in many small things, like the rituals of gratitude through which indigenous people demonstrate that they have received what they need for a living as gifts and that they take responsibility for not wasting them.
+In some communities, meat is distributed in such a way that the successful hunter gives all his prey away and then is gifted back just the amount he needs for himself.
 Everyone who needs something is cared for by the community.

-"Generosity is simultaneously a moral and a material imperative", says the US-American nature writer and botanist Robin Wall Kimmerer (2013:381) about her own culture.
-She is a member of the Potowatomi people and therefore is familiar with both perspectives: the imperial dogma of the west and the indigenous traditions of "Turtle Island".
-Kimmerer observes: "Wealth among traditional people is measured by having enough to give away [...]
+"Generosity is simultaneously a moral and a material imperative", says US-American nature writer and botanist Robin Wall Kimmerer (2013:381) about her own culture.
+She is a member of the Potawatomi people and therefore familiar with both perspectives: The imperial dogma of the west and the indigenous traditions of "Turtle Island".
+Kimmerer (2013:381) observes:

+"Wealth among traditional people is measured by having enough to give away [...]
 In a culture of reciprocity, everyone knows that gifts will follow the circle of reciprocity and flow back to you again."
-To give therefore does not follow a personal, but a cosmic reckoning.
+To give does not follow a personal, but a cosmic reckoning.

-"The economy of the gift" is frequently being discussed as theory in western debates about new economic models.
+"The economy of the gift" is frequently discussed in western debates about new economic models.
 Indigenous people live inside of it.
-It is the deep economy of our species, and has been so for hundreds of thousands of years.
-The choice of words is not entirely correct, however: It is not about economy, but about ecology, the household of relations, in which every participant plays a vital role for another.
+It is the deep economy of our species and has been so for hundreds of thousands of years.
+The choice of words which compose the term is not entirely correct, however: It is not about economy, but about ecology, the household of relations in which every participant plays a vital role for another.
 Everyone gives something to the others - and gets something back from someone else.
-The sun, water, food, the language in which one grows up, all this guenches existential desires.
+The sun, water, food, the language in which one grows up, all this quenches existential desires and inspires existential needs to share.
 Neither in the natural world, nor in the indigenous cosmos, are those gifts something that must be earned.
 They are the gifts given to anyone in need.